cse112-sp20/CalamariCrew/README.md

 ### `npm run lint`

-It will run ESLint across all the typecript and javascript files found in the project that are not listed apart of the `.eslintignore`.
+It will run ESLint across all the typecript and javascript files found in the root folder that are not whitelisted on `.eslintignore`.

+It will run HTMLHint across all the HTML files found in the root folder.

 ### `npm test`